-The Office for National Statistics (ONS) has published the first wave of small area data for the topic summary “Demography and Migration”, and already there are some big stories for local areas emerging from the datasets.
+The Office for National Statistics (ONS) has published the first wave of small area data for the topic summary “Demography and Migration”, including information about household deprivation and already there are some big stories for local areas emerging from the datasets.

 This blog focuses on the dataset “Households by deprivation” which is a useful measure for identifying households with deprivation challenges across a broad range of themes.
 Whilst the Index of Multiple Deprivation (IMD) measures multiple deprivation at a place-based level, this data gives a more granular insight into what is happening in individual households.